mgechev/blog.mgechev.com/content/post/2014-02-08-remote-desktop-vnc-client-with-angularjs-and-yeoman.md

 angular.module('clientApp').service('VNCClient', VNCClient);{{< / highlight >}}

 I know it is a lot of code but we will look only at the most important methods.
-You might noticed that we don&#8217;t follow the best practices for defining constructor functions &#8211; we don&#8217;t add the methods to the function&#8217;s prototype.
-Don&#8217;t worry about this, AngularJS will create a single instance of this constructor function and keep it in the services cache.
+You might noticed that we don’t follow the best practices for defining constructor functions – we don’t add the methods to the function’s prototype.
+Don’t worry about this, AngularJS will create a single instance of this constructor function and keep it in the services cache.

 Lets take a quick look at `connect`: